rosskelly92/computer-database-UI-tests/README.md

 ## Manual Tests

-The associated test plan can be found [here](https://github.com/rosskelly92/computer-database-UI-tests/blob/master/Computer%20Database%20Test%20Plan.xlsx)
+The associated test plan can be found in an excel document [here](https://github.com/rosskelly92/computer-database-UI-tests/blob/master/Computer%20Database%20Test%20Plan.xlsx)

 ## Running the tests